vladbeha109/Test_from_GL/Readme.md

-Script created in order to take metrics from the OS regarding CPU% and Memory% usage
+Script created in order to take metrics from the OS about CPU% and Memory% usage

 -------------------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------------------
-Where we can use sript ./metrics?
+Where we can use this sript?
 -------------------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------------------